 Sarah Houser, Ph.D.
 (2009) “Loving Pimlico: Patriotism in the Age of the Cosmopolis” now a Lecturer at American University.

 Ana Samuel, Ph.D.
-(2010) “Legislating Morality: Montesquieu’s Case for the Regulation of Sexual Morals” now at The Witherspoon Institute, Princeton.
+(2010) “Legislating Morality: Montesquieu’s Case for the Regulation of Sexual Morals”.

 Matthew Holbreich, Ph.D.
 (2011) “Between Sovereignty and Freedom: Tocqueville and the Project of French Liberalism.”
-He went on to get a law degree at NYU, now a lawyer in New York City and adjunct teaching at Yeshiva.
+He went on to get a law degree at NYU and is now Chief of Staff at Medable.

 Lori Molinari, Ph.D.
-(2014) “The Ancient Republics and the Mixed Regime in Montesquieu’s Political Thought” now a postdoctoral fellow at Clemson University.
+(2014) “The Ancient Republics and the Mixed Regime in Montesquieu’s Political Thought”.

-Joe Brutto, Ph.D., (2015) “The Many Faces of Aristotle: Neo-Aristotelianism and Contemporary 19 Political Theory” now at Christendom College.
+Joe Brutto, Ph.D., (2015) “The Many Faces of Aristotle: Neo-Aristotelianism and Contemporary 19 Political Theory” is now Associate Professor, Department of Political Science, Director, Advanced Studies Program, Christenson College.

-Christopher McMillion, (2016) Ph.D., “Federalism and Freedom: The Precedential and Normative Roots of the Rehnquist Court’s Federalism Revolution” now at Oklahoma Baptist College.
+Christopher McMillion, (2016) Ph.D., “Federalism and Freedom: The Precedential and Normative Roots of the Rehnquist Court’s Federalism Revolution”.

 Zachary German, Ph.D.
 (2017) “Spirit, Statesmanship, and the New Sciences of Politics: Montesquieu, the Federalists, and the Anti-Federalists” now at Arizona State University.

 Kevin Vance, Ph.D.
-(2017) “American Religious Liberty Jurisprudence in Comparative Perspective” now a postdoctoral fellow at Princeton.
+(2017) “American Religious Liberty Jurisprudence in Comparative Perspective”.

 Michael Polito, ABD, Constitutional Studies, at the University of Notre Dame.